In California, earthquakes are a fact of life. The next one may strike any day, and it may just be that big one.

 Adequately braced cripple walls have plywood or diagonal sheathing nailed to their studs, which makes them shear walls by definition.
 If your cripple walls are not braced in this manner, rectify the situation as soon as possible.
 A structural engineer will consider all variables to design a strong, yet economical bracing system for your cripple walls.

 Our engineers are standing by to help you with your seismic retrofitting needs.
-Call us at (877) 704-5687 for a FREE consultation.
+Let us know your queries at firstname.lastname@example.org.
+We also share quotation of your project FREE of cost.

 A soft story condition exists in a building where a room is situated above the garage.
 The garage door opening and the weight of the space above weaken the wall, leaving it particularly vulnerable to seismic loads.